wirl-ice/iceberg-beacon-track-database-tools/python/README.md

 * A text file that includes debugging information from `track_processing.py`.
 Can be used to troubleshoot issues with standardizing a particular dataset or beacon type.

-## Contributing to the Iceberg Tracking Beacon Database
+## Contributing to the Iceberg Beacon Track Database
 ### Adding support for new beacon types:
 * Create new functions in `standardization_functions.py` that will convert the raw data to the standardized format using the template provided.